Most couples, when they're contacting a wedding vendor, will usually jump right to the heart of what they think the matter is.

 “What's the Price?”

 That's actually the last question you should ask after you've asked everything else.
+CLICK HERE to read a list of the right questions to ask.

 Why?
 That's because price and value are actually not related the way lots of people think they are.